A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : What Deep Learning Models are Used to Support SE Tasks?

 \subsubsection{Opportunities for Future Work}

-A (troubling) highlight of our analysis of employed learning algorithms was the lack of data available from the primary studies.
+A consequential highlight of our analysis of employed learning algorithms was the lack of data available from the primary studies.
 However, we did find a strong correlation between certain loss functions paired to specific learning algorithms.
 One aspect we believe could provide vital insight into the DL process is an analysis regarding how learning algorithms affect the parameters of the model for certain types of data.
-This would not only be important to study the type of data that learning algorithms and loss functions are associated with, but also what preprocessing techniques influence the learning algorithms and loss functions chosen.
-It's possible that some loss functions and learning algorithms are more efficient when working with data that has been subjected to a particular preprocessing technique.
-Finding the optimal pairing of loss function and learning algorithm for the architecture used and data studied remains an open problem.
+It would not only be important to study the type of data that learning algorithms and loss functions are associated with, but also what preprocessing techniques influence the learning algorithms and loss functions chosen.
+It is possible that some loss functions and learning algorithms are more efficient when applied to data that has been subjected to a particular preprocessing technique.
+Finding the optimal pairing of loss function and learning algorithm for an architecture/data pair remains an open problem.

 \mybox{\textbf{Summary of Results for RQ$_{3B}$}:}{gray!60}{gray!20}{Our analysis revealed four different techniques for updating the weights of the DL models, with the large majority making use of gradient descent.
-We found four major techniques that were utilized for calculating error, including cross entropy, negative log likelihood, maximum log likelihood, and cosine loss -- with cross entropy being the most prevalent.
-Finally, we observed the use of four major optimization algorithms, including Adagrad, AdaDelta, RMSprop, and Adam.}
+We found four major techniques that were utilized for calculating error, including cross entropy \entropycount, negative log likelihood \neglogcount, maximum log likelihood \maxlogcount, and cosine loss \cosinelog -- with cross entropy being the most prevalent.
+Finally, we observed the use of four major optimization algorithms, including Adagrad (\adagradcount) , AdaDelta (\adadeltacount), RMSprop (\rmspropcount), and Adam (\adamcount).}